gnarzilla/deadmesh/README.md

 2. **Internet side**: Speaks every protocol your applications already use
 3. **Bridges transparently**: Fragments outgoing requests, reassembles incoming responses

-**Result**: Your mesh network works with everything — email clients, web browsers, update tools, API services — without modifying a single line of application code.
+**Result**: Your mesh network works with everything: email clients, web browsers, update tools, API services.
+Without modifying a single line of application code.

 The key architectural insight is treating LoRa as a **dumb byte pipe** and putting all the intelligence in the proxy layer above it.
 This is the same move that made TCP/IP win over every purpose-built network protocol in the 1980s.
 Everything that speaks HTTP already works, forever, without modification.
 Every protocol deadmesh adds benefits every application simultaneously.